On her way out of town, a woman sees her ex-boyfriend with his new girlfriend…

-The woman he was likely cheating with long before everything jumped off and shit hit the fan.
+The woman he was likely cheating with long before everything and all that other shit hit the fan.

-It’s obvious that Howard is whisking her away on a romantic weekend, just like we used to do when we were fresh and newly in love.
-It had been on out first romantic getaway that he had professed his eternal and burning love for me.
+It’s obvious that Howard is whisking her away on a romantic weekend, just like he used to do with me when we were fresh and newly in love.
+It was on our first romantic getaway that he had professed his eternal and burning love for me.

 Funny how quickly those flames had burned out…

-When Howard glances my way, I see that he’s startled to see me.
+When Howard glances my way, he’s startled to see me.
 Of course, he doesn’t smile and neither do I.

 There is absolutely nothing to smile about.